python-pillow/Pillow/.github/ISSUE_TEMPLATE.md

 If you have a ...

-1.  **General question**: consider asking the question on Stack Overflow with the python-imaging-library tag:
+1. General question: consider asking the question on Stack Overflow with the python-imaging-library tag:

     * https://stackoverflow.com/questions/tagged/python-imaging-library